jeffgilbert24/WildStarInventory/README.md

 # WildStarInventory
-This is an inventory management system for the company.
+This is an inventory management system for the WildStar communication company.